-Pursuant to her employment agreement, if we had terminated the employment of Ms. Romano without Cause or if she had resigned for Good Reason, then she would have been eligible to receive:
+Pursuant to her employment agreement, if we terminate the employment of Ms. Tosca without Cause or she resigns for Good Reason (as such terms are defined in her employment agreement), then Ms. Tosca will be eligible to receive:

-- · continued payment of base salary for six months; - a lump-sum cash payment equal to 0.5 multiplied by the maximum performance bonus that she would have been eligible to receive in the year of termination, assuming achievement of all applicable performance metrics at target level; - · payment by us of the monthly premiums under COBRA for Ms. Romano for up to six months following the termination; and - · six months of accelerated vesting of stock options and/or restricted stock awards that are unvested at the time of termination.
+- · continued payment of base salary for six months; - a lump-sum cash payment, payable no later than the last installment of her severance, equal to 0.5 multiplied by the maximum performance bonus that she would have been eligible to receive in the year of termination; and - continued coverage under a private health and dental insurance plan for up to six months following termination.